MrJJohnson20/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Restart the server
+- Restart the server by going to to ISS and stop/starting the server
-- Item 2
+- Set up varios roles in osTicket such as Teams, Department, Agents
-- Item 3
+- Set up var
 - Item 4
 - Item 5